merill00/LiveCode-HTTP-Server/README.md

 The Server Name field can be empty since code will use a default value of "LiveCode Server" but you can name it anything you wish aand it will be passed into the webpage header.

+This stack and a sample web site can be downloaded from https://github.com/merill00/LiveCode-HTTP-Server